IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 When IdenTrust implements Elliptic Curve Public Key parameters, they will be selected from the set specified in [Section 7.1.3](#algorithm-object-identifiers) Algorithm Object Identifiers.

-The public exponent is in the range between 2 ^16^+1 and 2^256^-1.
-The modulus is an odd number, not the power of a prime, and has no factors smaller than 752.

 ### **6.1.7 Key Usage Purposes (as per X509 v3 *keyUsage* Field)**

 IdenTrust does not use Private Keys corresponding to the Root CA Certificates to sign Certificates except in the following cases: